Keep on Kegeling

 Next steps for pelvic floor exercises

-But let’s say you just can’t locate a pelvic floor PT and you feel pretty confident in the way you are performing your PME’s (pelvic muscle exercises), then we can talk about how you would progress through a program.
+But let’s say you just can’t locate a pelvic floor PT and you feel pretty confident in the way you are performing your pelvic muscle exercises (PMEs).
+Then we can talk about how you would progress through a program.

 How many, how often?

-- Next, if you are progressing well and feeling good and comfortable with step #2, let’s add some variety.
+Step 3: Next, if you are progressing well and feeling good and comfortable with step 2, let’s add some variety.
 Try to do quick flicks while standing.
-What is a quick flick?
-This simply means that you quickly and strongly pull up those muscles for a 1-2 second count and release just as rapidly.
+This simply means that you quickly and strongly pull up those muscles for a 1- to 2-second count and release just as quickly.
 Be sure to completely release before you do another quick flick.
-Do 5-10 of these 2-3 times a day in standing.
-You can just add these to the above program.
-You are not replacing the longer contractions.
-Practice adding these in for 1-2 weeks then progress to step #4.

-- Morning -- before you even get out of bed (or maybe sitting with a cup of hot tea, standing in the shower while the warm water wakes you up) do 25 repetitions of 5s holds and 10s releases.
+- Morning – Before you even get out of bed (or maybe sitting with a cup of hot tea, standing in the shower while the warm water wakes you up) do 25 repetitions of 5-second holds and 10-second releases.

-- Late Morning / Afternoon -- 5-10 strong quick flicks later in the morning.
+- Late morning/afternoon – Do 5 to 10 strong quick flicks later in the morning.
 Repeat later in afternoon.

 - Take the rest of the day off.